We are buying things we don’t need, with money we don’t have, to impress people we don’t even knowThe Minimalists

 Saving the world

 The financial independence movement is a way of reducing our impact on the environment.
-If you read Your Money or Your Life or Mr Money Mustache, both are pretty clear that environmental reasons are the motivation for the author’s efforts at persuasion.
-And I agree with that: you come for the money, you stay to save the world.
+If you read Your Money or Your Life, it’s pretty clear that environmental reasons are a big part of the motivation for the authors.
+Come for the money, stay to save the world.

 But with the focus on financial independence, a lot of people interpret that as saving money at all costs.
 This can turn into penny-pinching for people with a scarcity or fear-based mindset.
 Fear was an effective motivator for me to earn and save more…but living your whole life based on scarcity and fear is miserable.